I’ve got a dish that will warm you from the inside out – Chicken Piccata Risotto with Crispy Capers!

 - 1/4 cup capers, drained and patted dry very well

 - Bring chicken broth to a boil in a saucepan then turn heat to low and keep at a simmer.
-Meanwhile, heat 1 Tablespoon each butter and extra virgin olive oil in a large pan over medium heat.
+Meanwhile, heat 1 Tablespoon each butter and extra virgin olive oil in a large skillet over medium heat.
 Add shallot, season with salt and pepper, then sauté until tender, 2-3 minutes.
 Add garlic and dried thyme then sauté for 1 minute.
 Add rice then stir to coat and cook for 1 minute.

-- Add hot chicken broth all at once then stir near constantly until rice is tender and nearly all the broth is absorbed, 25-30 minutes, keeping broth at a simmer over medium heat.
+- Add hot chicken broth all at once then stir slowly yet constantly until rice is tender and nearly all the broth is absorbed, 25-30 minutes, keeping broth at a simmer over medium heat.
 When nearly all the broth has been absorbed but rice is still creamy, add spinach then keep stirring until rice is cooked through.
 Remove pan from heat then stir in the juice from 1/2 lemon, parmesan cheese, and remaining 1 Tablespoon butter.
 Taste then add salt and pepper if necessary and then set aside.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.